League Two Lowdown: Cheltenham Town

 Yates spent the majority of his playing career at the two clubs he'd eventually go on to manage; Kidderminster Harriers and Cheltenham Town.

-After hanging up his boots in 2004, the 44-year-old joined Steve Cotterill's coaching staff at Burnley before taking the top job at Kidderminster in 2006.
+After hanging up his boots in 2004, the 45-year-old joined Steve Cotterill's coaching staff at Burnley before taking the top job at Kidderminster in 2006.

-His success at Harriers led to Cheltenham appointing him as manager in 2009 where he guided them to the play-off final in 2012 where his team lost to Crewe and last season's semi-final when they were beaten on aggregate by Northampton Town.
+His success at Harriers led to Cheltenham appointing him as manager in 2009 where he guided them to the play-off final in 2012 where his team lost to Crewe and the 2013 semi-final when they were beaten on aggregate by Northampton Town.
+After a disappointing last season he will be expected to deliver this campaign.

 The Stadium: Whaddon Road (Capacity: 7,000 - Away: 1,100)